progit/progit/en/05-distributed-git/01-chapter5.markdown

 ### Integration-Manager Workflow ###

 Because Git allows you to have multiple remote repositories, it’s possible to have a workflow where each developer has write access to their own public repository and read access to everyone else’s.
 This scenario often includes a canonical repository that represents the "official" project.
 To contribute to that project, you create your own public clone of the project and push your changes to it.
 Then, you can send a request to the maintainer of the main project to pull in your changes.
 They can add your repository as a remote, test your changes locally, merge them into their branch, and push back to their repository.
-The process works as follow (see Figure 5-2):
+The process works as follows (see Figure 5-2):

 1. The project maintainer pushes to their public repository.
 2. A contributor clones that repository and makes changes.